 Would she have liked me?
 Would she have put up with my amateur efforts or would she have been "oh dearing", bawled me out or sacked me.
 Would she have been amused.
 Would she have been affronted.
 Lots of questions.

 One thing I do know.
 She would have appreciated the full house on the night and I suspect that she would have been in the pub afterwards, possibly very much the grand dame.

 At times, I wondered if I would be able to do this (despaired even), and just put my faith in John Whelan, the theatre director knowing what he's doing in directing me.
 I was amazed to find that from the day of the technical rehearsal, when we got into the Coronet, how calm I felt.
 I became quite philosophical; I knew there was nothing more that I could do.
 I even stopped worrying about forgetting lines.
 I was totally serene, with no nerves at all on the day of the performance.
 I like to think that she helped me, but that's romantic nonsense.
 I think that she probably would have put it down to hard graft, or, maybe, she would expect anyone portraying her to do a good job - naturally!

 As for me, well it was a privilege to play this part, like nothing I have ever done before or ever will again.
 Thank you Marie Henderson."

-Shelagh Farren performed with the People's Company of Southwark in stage play of The Melodramatic Elephant in the Haunted Castle.
-This was the final play and community event staged at the Coronet on 8 November 2017.
+Shelagh Farren performed with the People's Company of Southwark in the stage play of The Melodramatic Elephant in the Haunted Castle.
+This was the final play and community event held at the Coronet on 8 November 2017.
 The building will be closing down after 147 years of providing entertainment and art to the Elephant and Castle area.
 Extracts from the play will be shown as part of a programme of short films connecting melodrama with silent movies and the horror genre.
 In addition, there will be an art installation, drawings and archival photographs.

 The Melodramatic Elephant in the Haunted Castle - Art Exhibition